Mainstream and Academy Schools

 The Sensory Service at Service at Beacon Hill provides support to children and young people with a visual and/or hearing loss.
 This support and advice is available from the point of diagnosis through school until the young person leaves education or reaches the age of 25.

-The Dyslexia Team is based at Southlands School.
+The Dyslexia Team at the Riverside Centre.

 Independent Special Schools and Colleges